Quarantine Makeover: Tips to Give Your Home a New Look

 Try a new shade or revamp the bare walls

-Usually, when a paint job is done, a bare minimum of paint tends to remain in some of the cans.
-Some people choose to discard these, but others store them and use whenever necessary—especially to patch up spots.
+Usually, when a paint job is done, a bare minimum of paint remains in some cans.
+Some people discard these, but others store them and use whenever necessary — especially to patch up spots.

 You could also try DIY wall art crafts and create your own kind of abstract canvas to be displayed on the walls.
 This will add a more personalized touch to your home.